snabbco/snabb/src/apps/packet_filter/README.md

 The `PacketFilter` app receives packets on the `input` port and transmits conforming packets to the `output` port.
-In order to conform, a packet must match at least one of the *filter rules* of the `PacketFilter` instance.
+In order to conform, a packet must match at least one of the *filter rules* of the `PacketFilter` instance and/or belong to a sanctioned connection.

 ![PacketFilter](.images/PacketFilter.png)

 ## Configuration

-The `PacketFilter` app accepts a list of filter rules as its configuration argument.
-A filter rule is a table in which each key/value pair specifies a pattern to match against incoming packets.
+The `PacketFilter` app accepts a table as its configuration argument.
 The following keys are available:

+— Key **rules**

+*Required*.
+A list of filter rules as described in the *Filter Rules* section below.

+— Key **state_track**

+*Optional*.
+A string naming a connection table.
+If set, packets passing _any_ rule will be tracked in the specified connection table.

+— Key **state_check**

+*Optional*.
+A string denoting a connection table.
+If set, any packet that belongs to a tracked connection in the specified connection table will be let pass.

+### Filter Rules

+A filter rule is a table in which each key/value pair specifies a pattern to match or track incoming packets against.
+The following keys are
+defined:

 — Key **ethertype**